dmakogon/clouddevelop2015/README.md

 #### Getting tasks

-Get all tasks for a given person, along with description, categories and status.
+Get all tasks for a given person

 ```
-TBD
+SELECT t.description, t.person.username, a.username as Assistants
+FROM t
+JOIN a in t.assistants
+WHERE t.type="Task"
+AND t.person.username="David"
 ```

 #### Getting the list of people with tasks assigned